Cycas armstrongii

 The stems reach 3 m (rarely 6 m) tall, with a diameter of 5–11 cm.
 The leaves are (very unusually for a cycad) deciduous in the dry season (though persistent if grown in moister situations), 55–90 cm long, slightly keeled or flat, pinnate with 100-220 leaflets; the leaflets densely orange-pubescent at first, then glossy bright green above, light green below, 5.5–14 cm long and 4.5–8 mm wide, angled forward at 40 degrees.
 Mature plants have around 50 leaves in the crown.

 The female cones open, with 13–22 cm long sporophylls with 2-4 ovules per sporophyll on a lanceolate triangular lamina with an apical spine.
 The sarcotesta has a yellow coating when ripe.
 The male cones are ovoid, orange, 11–20 cm long and 7.5–10 cm diameter, with upper half of cone drawn to a point.
 Fruiting: March to September.

-The species is named after the plant collector John Francis Armstrong (d.
+The species is named after the plant collector John Armstrong (d.
 1847), a Kew Gardens plant collector, who was based at Port Essington on the Cobourg Peninsula.

 Habitat

-This cycad is common in open forest and woodland around the Darwin region, north of Pine Creek.
+This cycad is common in open forest and woodland around the Top End and can be easily confused with Cycas maconochiei.
 It usually grows on well-drained sandy and lateritic soils.
-It may be confused with Cycas maconochiei.
+While locally abundant, less than 1% of these living fossils are located within conservation reserves.